Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Additional experiments

-\subsection{Interpretation of Features}
+\subsection{Interpretation of features}

 The abstract features learned by \ours-base are visualized in \cref{fig:feat}.
-The features are visualized by the dimension reduction technique and transformation.
-We can observe that the learned features capture meaningful optical captures and semantics.
+The features are visualized using a dimensionality reduction technique and transformation.
+Given feature $\vf$, the color visualized is defined as $\mathrm{RGB}=\mathrm{sigmoid}(\mathrm{PCA}(\vf)) \in [0,1]^{3}$, where $\mathrm{PCA}$ denotes the principal component analysis.
+We can observe that the learned features capture meaningful optical cues and semantics.